t41372/Open-LLM-VTuber/README.md

 Clone this repository.

 You need to have [Ollama](https://github.com/jmorganca/ollama) or any other OpenAI-API-Compatible backend ready and running.
+If you want to use MemGPT as your backend, scroll down to MemGPT section.

-Download the LLM of your choice.
+Prepare the LLM of your choice.
 Edit the BASE_URL and MODEL in the project directory's `conf.yaml`.

-This project was developed using Python 3.10.13.
+This project was developed using Python `3.10.13`.
 I strongly recommend creating a virtual Python environment like conda for this project.

 Run the following in the terminal to install the dependencies.